baghelshivank/shopping-cart-react/README.md

-# Getting Started with Create React App
+# Shopping Cart React

 ## Checkout the website [here](https://baghelshivank.github.io/shopping-cart-react/).

+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Shopping Cart React

 This project is a simple shopping cart application built using React.
 It allows users to browse products, add them to a cart, and proceed to checkout.
 The application is designed to demonstrate the use of React components, state management, and basic e-commerce functionality.